Risks and complications of skin surgery

 |Salivary gland damage|| These glands are responsible for production and secretion of saliva.

 Medications used immediately before or during surgery include local anaesthetic and analgesics to reduce the pain of the procedure.
+General anaesthetics have greater risks and are less frequently used for skin surgery.

 Local anaesthetics work by blocking sodium channels on nerve cell membranes.
 This results in blockage of pain impulses along the nerve.
 Adrenaline-containing local anaesthetic is administered in an acidic substance.
 This is essential to maintain the anaesthetic in a soluble form.
 It is also responsible for a stinging sensation on injection.
 There are two main types of local anaesthetic: esters and amides.